 'The thundering roar shook you to the core': Island photographer captures coastal storm chaos

-Massive waves are seen crashing against the west coast of Vancouver Island, near Port Renfrew: Nov.
+Large ocean waves crash against the west coast of Vancouver Island, near Port Renfrew on Nov.
 15, 2020 (TJ Watt Photography)

 VICTORIA -- Bushwhacking through a deep green coastal forest, scrambling down slick seaside rocks and facing the brunt of a Pacific storm all paid off for a Vancouver Island photographer when he carefully aimed his telephoto lens oceanward on Sunday.